What to know About Tokenization

 Tokens are safe to expose because they are not derived from the data they reference.
 In fact, tokens are not required to have anything in common with the data they reference.
 Because of this, tokens are completely un-exploitable, meaning they’re irreversible without accessing the tokenization platform.
 You can be at ease passing your token around because tokens themselves can’t be hacked.

-There’s no such thing as a perfect solution when it comes to security, but acknowledging challenges helps us, at Basis Theory, hedge these challenges for customers.
+There’s no such thing as a perfect solution when it comes to security, but acknowledging challenges helps us weigh the pros and cons of any solution.

 Latency